Scottish Fold Cat Body Condition Score: How to Recognize Your Cat’s Weight Category

 Bringing a kitten into your home is a delightful and rewarding experience.
 However, it also comes with a range of financial responsibilities.
 Understanding the annual costs of owning a kitten helps ensure you're prepared for the commitment of caring for your new furry friend.
 Here's a comprehensive breakdown of the expenses you can expect.

-At PurrfectlyFold, every product we recommend is something we’ve personally tested in our cattery.
-Scottish Folds have specific needs, so choosing high-quality supplies—like stainless steel fountains for hydration and tofu litter for low dust and odor—helps create a clean, stress-free environment.
-These trusted items support healthy development and make your kitten’s transition into their new home smooth and comfortable.
+At PurrfectlyFold, we recommend only products we personally test in our cattery.
+Scottish Folds do best with high-quality essentials like stainless steel water fountains for better hydration and low-dust tofu litter for odor control and cleanliness.
+These carefully chosen items support healthy development and help ensure a smooth, stress-free transition into their new home.

 Understanding Folded Ears in Scottish Fold cats and what is Osteochondrodysplasia (OSD)